MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 is a waste of the more limited BW-RAM).

 "!Layer3Buff" is the buffered part of the layer 3 tilemap, the rows were the message get overwritten.
+This one requires you to reserve 1280 bytes of RAM (2 bytes/tile * 64 tiles/per * 10 rows)
 This variable is recommend to be in WRAM even if you use SA-1 because it's only needed for v-blank code which can't run in SA-1.